arpanjana/Veltech-Mun.github.io/README.md

-# Veltech-Mun
+# Veltech-Mun(WebSite)
-An official site for Veltech Mun
+This is a official site for Veltech MUN.
+I made this site using front-end framework MaterializeCss and HTML with some basic CSS.